spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/09-cluster-rbac.md

 2. Navigate to the left **Main Menu** and select **Clusters**.

-3. Select the cluster you created the roleBinding in to view its details page.
+3. Select the cluster you created the role binding in to view its details page.

 4. Download the **kubeconfig** file for the cluster or use the web shell to access the host cluster.

-5. Use the following commands to review details about the role and to ensure the roleBinding was succesfull.
+5. Use the following commands to review details about the role and to ensure the role binding was successful.

 #### Cluster Role: